percona/everest-doc/docs/install/installEverest.md

 Before getting started with Percona Everest, we recommend that you:

-1. Install [Docker](https://docs.docker.com/engine/install/) and its compose plugin (included by default in the aforementioned docker engine installation instructions).
+1. [Install Docker Desktop](https://docs.docker.com/desktop), which also includes Docker Engine and the Docker compose plugin.
 2. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for EKS or the [gcloud CLI](https://cloud.google.com/sdk/docs/install) for GKE.
 3. Verify that you have access to the Kubernetes cluster that you want to use with Everest.
 By default, Everest uses the kubeconfig file available under *~/.kube/config*.
 Run the following command:
     ```sh